-In some cases it may be necessary for the applicant to conduct additional monitoring studies in order to allow appropriate model verification to be undertaken.
+In some cases, it may be necessary for the applicant to conduct additional monitoring studies in order to allow appropriate model verification to be undertaken.
 This may be where existing monitoring locations are some distance from the area being assessed, no monitoring data is available for the area, or conditions in the study area vary greatly from the available data.
 The applicant is encouraged to discuss these requirements with WRS prior to undertaking any assessment.

-- Any additional monitoring undertaken for the assessment should be compliant with Defra Technical Guidance LAQM.TG (16) paragraph 7.123. - Measured data should be annualised as set out in paragraph 7.189 and Box 7.9 or Box 7.10 of Defra Technical Guidance LAQM.TG (16).

-- If monitoring locations are not representative of relative exposure locations use the Defra 'nitrogen dioxide fall off with distance' tool to calculate the necessary adjustments. - Include (NGR) coordinates of additional monitoring positions and show on a diagrammatic plan.
+- Any additional monitoring undertaken for the assessment should be compliant with Defra Technical Guidance LAQM.TG (22) paragraph 7.139. - Measured data should be annualised as set out in paragraphs 7.
+212-214 and Box 7-9 or Box 7-10 of Defra Technical Guidance LAQM.TG (22). - If monitoring locations are not representative of relative exposure locations use the Defra 'nitrogen dioxide fall off with distance' tool to calculate the necessary adjustments. - Include (NGR) coordinates of additional monitoring positions and show on a diagrammatic plan.